TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Composer/Index.rst

 Run `composer outdated` to see a list of available updates.

-Run `composer outdated -D` to see a list available updates for directly required packages.
+Run `composer outdated -D` to see a list of available updates for directly required packages.

 Useful Packages and Bundles
 ===========================